Entering the Conde Nast Traveler Dream Trip Contest

-This was fun.
+This was fun and highly recommended if you’re exploring Florence with kids.
 We went into the kitchen at Mamma Napoli (Piazza del Mercato Centrale 17 rosso, 50123), and all of us got to make pizza dough, form the dough, toss it, stretch it, put on sauce and make our own pizzas.
 It was the best pizza we’ve ever had, mostly because of the ingredients, partially because of the experience.

 5) Chocolate Tasting